dreamportdev/Osdev-Notes/09_Going_Beyond/01_README.md

 1. The Link layer - The lower one, usually it is the one responsible of communicating the data through the network (usually part of the implementation done within the network interface driver)
 2. Internet - It move packets from source to destination over the network
 3. Transport - This provide a reliable message delivery between processes in the system
-4. Application -  It allow the access to network resources.
+4. Application -  It is at the top, and is the one used by processes to communicate with the network, all major internet communication protocols are at this layer of the stack (i.e. ftp, http, etc.)

 As mentioned above each layer is comprised of one or more levels.
 Implementing a TCP/IP stack is beyond our scope and also require a good knowledge of it.
 This paragraph is just a general overview of what are the layers and what we should expect to implement.